hexsix/yande_re_pop_recent_tgbot/README.md

 4. The create an app on heroku
 5. Add `Config Var` below on heroku settings
 6. Install Add-on `Heroku Scheduler`, it is free
+7. Install Add-on `Heroku Redis`, it is free too
-7. Finally run Scheduler as you like
+8. Finally run Scheduler as you like

 ## Config Vars